 Bruce Lee movies are often the likely reason martial artists get started in Wing Chun (and other martial arts) today.
 Bruce Lee studied Wing Chun before taking off in his acting career.

-I know he’s the reason I started studying Wing Chun (and the martial arts).
-Ask anyone in my kwoon why they study Wing Chun and 100% will mention Bruce Lee.
+I know he’s the reason I started studying Wing Chun (and martial arts).
+Ask anyone in my kwoon why they study Wing Chun, and 100% will mention Bruce Lee.

 Bruce Lee Movies Where He Plays The Leading Role:

 - Game of Death (1978).
 Sadly, Bruce died before being able to finish this movie.
 They used archival footage of the scenes he did film (fights with Kareem Abdul-Jabbar, Dan Inosanto and Chuck Norris) and added Bruce Lee stand-ins (Yuen Biao) to finish the film.
 Much to Bruce’s credit and great talent, this is the movie where he made the “Canary Yellow Jumpsuit” a famous cultural icon.

 - Enter the Dragon (1973).
 The first American-produced martial arts film, which is also responsible for making him an international movie star.
 He passed away only months after the movie’s release.

 - Return of the Dragon/Way of the Dragon (1972).
 He wrote and directed this movie.
 It’s most famous for the fight scene with Chuck Norris in the Roman Coliseum.